-The History of Kiteboarding or Kitesurfing is a story of two French brothers - Dominique and Bruno Legaignoux - with a strong determination and a loving passion for water sports.
+The history of kiteboarding or kitesurfing is a story of two French brothers - Dominique and Bruno Legaignoux - with a strong determination and loving passion for water sports.

-The first kite was tested with two water skis in their feet.
-The first patent was registered in 1985, the year when they present the invention at the Brest International Speed Week.
+The first kite was tested with two water skis under their feet.
+The first patent was registered in 1985, the year when they presented the invention at the Brest International Speed Week.
 Unfortunately, the Legaignoux brothers were still not lucky.
-There was no windsurfing company interested in developing the new sport.
+There was no windsurfing company interested in developing a new sport.

 In the next couple of years, it's time to better their wings.
-In 1987, Bruno makes a very successful demonstration during the Funboard World Cup with biggest wing ever produced: 17m2.
-Between 1988 and 1989, the wings are more stable and lighter.
-A great improvement has been achieved.
+In 1987, Bruno makes a very successful demonstration during the Funboard World Cup with the biggest wing ever produced: a 17m2 kite.
+Between 1988 and 1989, the wings are more stable and lighter - a great improvement has been achieved.

 The first kites are tested in catamarans, small fishing boats, water skis, windsurf boards, skateboards, inline skates, inflatable boats, kayaks, buggies and many other watercraft devices.

 By 1993, Dominique and Bruno decide to run their own company and put their invention to commercial test.
 After several meetings with Neil Pryde - a very well-known windsurf company - the first series of kites begin to hit the market, under the Wipika trademark.
 We were in 1995/96.

 Then, the snowball began to grow.
 During 1998, Don Montague and Robby Naish asked for a license, too.
 In 1999, with a lot of protected patents, Bruno moves to the Dominican Republic in order to develop and research harder in the kite evolution.